steinea/what-i-had-to-do/articles/Nick Offerman Says Ideas Have Been Pitched For Bill & Frank Return On The Last Of Us.md

 # Citation

-[[Rosy Cordero]].
+[[Cordero, Rosy]].
 "Nick Offerman Says Ideas Have Been Pitched For Bill & Frank Return On ‘The Last Of Us.’" *[[Deadline]]*, January 6, 2024. <https://deadline.com/2024/01/nick-offerman-the-last-of-us-creative-arts-emmys-1235697069/>.

 <br>